Zamiell/isaac-achievement-randomizer/docs/objectives.md

 ## Character Unlock Objectives

-Each character is guaranteed to unlock another random character from the following "easy" objectives:
+Each character is guaranteed to unlock another random character from the following "basic" objectives:

 - Mom
 - It Lives